-Remember: The employee's preferences should try to be met, however it may not always be possible to grant the accommodation of choice.
+Remember: The Employer should attempt to meet the Employee's-preferred accommodation; however, it may not always be possible to grant the accommodation of choice.

 18. MEDICAL INQUIRIES RELATED TO ACCOMMODATIONS

 An agency is entitled only to information sufficient to show that the applicant or employee has a disability and needs a reasonable accommodation.
 It may not ask for information unrelated to the condition for which the accommodation has been requested or an individual's entire medical record.